mediamicroservices/mm/README.md

 * if you want to specify a directory for the file to be delivered to, use the -d option, and follow -d with the directory path.
 Your command will look like this: [microservice] -d [directory/path] [input].
 This option delivers a copy of the resulting file to a specific location, in addition to the default OUTPUTDIR.
 * if you want to specify a directory for the file to be written directly to, use option o.
 Your command will look like this: [microservice] -o [directory/path] [input].
-* if you want to run a microservice in "dry-run" mode, which means that the commands will be shown in the terminal but not run, use option n.
+* if you want to run makebroadcast in "dry-run" mode, which means that the commands will be shown in the terminal but not run, use option n.
 Your command will look like this: [microservice] -n [input].
 * if you want to send email notifications about the delivery of a file, and you set the email variables, you can use option e or E. option e will send an email about the delivery but only if -d is also used.
 Your command will look like this: [microservice] -d [directory/path] -e [input].
 If you want to send an email about the process outcomes, use E. Your command will look like this: [microservice] -E [input].

 To view the specific ffmpeg encoding options for each file, view the sourcecode of the microservice directly on GitHub or using a text editor on your computer.